Daskom-Lab/d1337lands/README.md

-├── discordbot  [our own discord bot customized for games and other stuff] ├── game        [the game!!! (its an rpg game btw)] ├── webservice  [frontend and serverless api for the web stuff] └── README.md   [this is where you are now]
+├── discordbot  [our own discord bot customized for games and other stuff] ├── game        [the game!!! (its an rpg game btw)] ├── webservice  [frontend and serverless api for the web stuff] ├── websocket   [connectors for between the game and the web frontend via socketio] └── README.md   [this is where you are now]
 ```